When the ancestors of the Yetts family arrived in England

 It was also sometimes applied to people who lived near a prominent gate.

 Early Origins of the Yetts family

-Gloucestershire.
-Old Hutton in Westmorland was another family seat.
+.
 "Hood-Ridding, an ancient mansion, has belonged for more than two centuries to the family of Yates."
 CITATION[CLOSE]

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.